Tourism statistics - summer season occupancy

 From Statistics Explained

-This article analyses the tourism trends of the 2012 summer season (June to September) in the European Union (EU) Member States and EFTA countries.
-In terms of nights spent at hotels and similar accommodation establishments, tourism recorded positive growth rates in most countries, compared with the same period in 2011.
+This article analyses the tourism trends of the 2013 summer season (June to September) in the European Union (EU) Member States, candidate and EFTA countries.
+Tourism recorded positive growth rates in most countries, compared with the same period in 2012.
+This trend is confirmed both by the number of nights spent at hotels and similar accommodation establishments, and by the net occupancy rates of bed places in these establishments.

 Main statistical findings